Questions You Should Be Asking About Your Website and Blog

 Has it been a while since your parish really discerned its online presence?

-Do your parishioners struggle to connect with the parish via its digital platforms?
+Do your parishioners struggle to connect with your Catholic church via your digital platforms?

 If the answer to any of these questions is yes — or even a hesitant “Maybe?” — it might be time to reexamine how your parish presents itself online.
 It’s crucial for any organization to be able to connect virtually with its community, and this has never been truer for churches.